There are many products out there promising to make toilet training easier.

 So how do you decide what YOU will need for toilet training?

-You’ll need to buy your child some underwear.
+You will need to buy your child some underwear.
 You’ll need lots – especially for the first stage of toilet training, before it all starts to click.

 Don’t spend a lot of money – look for cheap bulk packs.
 Maybe take your child shopping to help pick some out, it might help get them excited about the change.